agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/http-https-remover/readme.txt

 1. The Sourcecode of the Website will look like this!

 == Changelog ==

+= 3.2.3 =
+* Adjusted PHP compatibility
+* Tested with WP 6.1.1

+= 3.2.2 =
+* Added support for PHP 8
+* Fixed activation issues on PHP 8 and 8.1
+* Tested up to WordPress 6.1-RC5
+* Fixed issues with option saving
+* Resolved errors of missing options
+* Added new option for enable/disable plugin testing module
+* Updated carrousel banner

 = 3.2.1 =
 * Fixed function call issue